 Type 2: characterised by replacement of the red marrow with fatty yellow marrow

-Type 3: characterised by thickening of the spongy bone, reducing the amount of bone marrow
+Type 3: characterised by hardening and thickening of the spongy bone, reducing the amount of bone marrow

 These can be viewed as different stages of the same disease process.
 Each stage can potentially progress (i.e. Type 1 to Type 2) or regress (i.e. Type 1 to normal) over an extended period of time (>12 months).

 Modic changes can affect all areas of the spine but are most commonly seen in the neck (C5/6) and lower back (L4/5, L5/S1).
 This condition rarely occurs in isolation and is normally associated with an injury to the IVD (i.e. disc bulge/prolapse).